How Long Do Tire Dressings Last? Detailed Answer

 When the tires are ready for application, you should take your favorite tire dressing and apply it to the tires.
 Since there are many products, make sure to follow the instructions on the bottle to use it properly.

 What I like to do to prolong the longevity of the tire dressing is to apply two layers of it.
-First, I apply one layer and let it dry naturally in the Sunlight.
+First, I applied one layer and let it dry naturally in the sunlight.
 The Sun will slightly heat the tire so that the dressing bonds even better.

 When the first layer is completely dry, I apply another coat of tire shine, which increases the longevity a lot.
 Again, let it dry naturally, and it usually takes anywhere between 5-10 minutes.